orangelie/orangelie/README.md

  Hello, I am a student who is interested in
 **game programming** and **graphics technologies**.
 Now I feel like even I don't have much confidence in my skills.
-  But I think I can achieve my dream someday if I don't stop and keep trying
+  But I think I can achieve my dream someday if I don't stop and keep trying.
-  My dream is to make a game with my own extraordinary worldview**.
+  **My dream is to make a game with my own extraordinary worldview**.
   I feel joy when people enjoy my games or content I make and comment on me.
   So I'm not afraid of challenges.
  💖 Thank you 💖